genalgorithm/demo-terraform-aks/README.md

 # demo-terraform-aks
-AKS deployment AKS with Mysql Service and wordpress app with HPA and peering to asureVM
+AKS deployment AKS with Mysql Service and wordpress app with HPA and peering to azureVM

 Manual Deployment